MacCracken Fellow, New York University | Series Editor, The Liberty Hyde Bailey Library

 Association for the Study of Literature and Environment (ASLE)

 Mortar Board, national academic honor society

 Phi Beta Kappa, national academic honor society

-Sigma Tau Delta, international English honor society
+Sigma Tau Delta, English honor society